Kaktushose/jda-commands/wiki/docs/start/runtime.md

 ## Lifetime

 By default, JDA-Commands will handle the lifetime of Runtimes for you.
-Every `Runtime` will be closed **15 minutes** after its creation.
+Every `Runtime` will be closed if it has benn inactive for **15 minutes**.
 This time span is oriented towards the lifespan of the
 <InteractionHook>.

 ### Explicit